metova/MetovaAnalytics/README.md

 $ pod install
 ```

-If you would like to test a beta version of MetovaAnalytics, you can install the latest from develop:
+If you would like to test a beta version of Metova Analytics, you can install the latest from develop:

 ```ruby
 pod 'MetovaAnalytics', :git => 'https://github.com/metova/MetovaAnalytics.git', :branch => 'develop'